PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/samples/chapter18/Aspire/README.md

 You can find the full list of supported components at https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/components-overview.

-These components are provided as NuGet packages.
-When your application needs these cloud-native services, you can add the corresponding NuGet packages to your application.
+These components are provided as ``NuGet`` packages.
+When your application needs these cloud-native services, you can add the corresponding ``NuGet`` packages to your application.
 This simplifies and standardizes the configuration of your application.
-For example, the AspireDemo.Web project has a reference to the cache component.
-So, you can find the following code in the Program.cs file of the AspireDemo.Web project:
+For example, the ``AspireDemo.Web`` project has a reference to the cache component.
+So, you can find the following code in the ``Program.cs`` file of the ``AspireDemo.Web`` project:

     builder.AddRedisOutputCache("cache");

 The preceding code configures the Redis cache as the output cache, but it does not need to know where the Redis cache is.
 It just references the cache component.
-The AspireDemo.AppHost project will automatically configure the Redis cache and pass the configuration to the AspireDemo.Web project.
-This is much easier than configuring the Redis cache manually for the AspireDemo.Web project.
+The ``AspireDemo.AppHost`` project will automatically configure the Redis cache and pass the configuration to the ``AspireDemo.Web`` project.
+This is much easier than configuring the Redis cache manually for the ``AspireDemo.Web`` project.

-Next, let us open the Extensions.cs file in the AspireDemo.ServiceDefaults project.
-You will find an AddServiceDefaults method, which is used to configure the default services, including OpenTelemetry, health checks, service discovery, resilience policies, and so on.
+Next, let us open the ``Extensions.cs`` file in the ``AspireDemo.ServiceDefaults`` project.
+You will find an ``AddServiceDefaults()`` method, which is used to configure the default services, including ``OpenTelemetry``, health checks, service discovery, resilience policies, and so on.
 If you need more advanced configurations, you can add your own configuration code here.

-The AddServiceDefaults method is called in the Program.cs file in both the AspireDemo.ApiService and AspireDemo.Web projects.
-So, both projects can use the default configurations provided by the AspireDemo.ServiceDefaults project.
+The ``AddServiceDefaults()`` method is called in the Program.cs file in both the ``AspireDemo.ApiService`` and ``AspireDemo.Web`` projects.
+So, both projects can use the default configurations provided by the ``AspireDemo.ServiceDefaults`` project.
 That is why they can have logging, metrics, and tracing without any configuration.

 So far, we have explored the Aspire starter application and learned how it works. .NET Aspire is still in the early stages of development.
 As Microsoft stated, “_.NET Aspire is an opinionated, cloud ready stack for building observable, production ready, distributed applications._” It is believed that .NET Aspire will continue to evolve and become a powerful framework for building cloud-native applications.
 It is worth keeping an eye on this framework.